 So see how something as simple as a doorway can become a reminder to be present in your life.
 You don’t need a bell or even a picture but it just adds to the ritual.
 Think about how many doors you walk through each day, each one is a reminder that you can use.

 You can use almost anything.
 A stop light when you are driving.

 Throughout the day consciously identify what you are able to appreciate in this moment Consciously identify even the smallest thing that makes you feel good.
 It could be something about yourself, another person, your environment, or what your body is doing or feeling.
 What can we appreciate right now and not later in time

-Start making what you appreciate come to life, it becomes a habit.
+Start making what you appreciate come to life and it becomes a habit.

 Taking things and people for granted is a sign of unconscious or automated living.
 Often we sleepwalk our way through the day, murmuring a barely audible ‘thank you’ for all the gifts we actually do have and love.
 Notice them, that’s mindfulness.

 So there is three simple ways you can practice, and find and create your own rituals that work for you.
 You don’t need anything complicated , the more you practice the more joy starts oozing out of every atom of your life.